NicoleLatifi/overlook/README.md

 # Overlook
 #### Mod-2 Solo Project by [Nicole Latifi](GitHub.com/NicoleLatifi)

-This project, is a hotel management tool for hotel customers and staff to manage room bookings.
+This project is a hotel management tool for hotel customers and staff to manage room bookings.

 ### Learning Goals